j4david/duckdb_fdw/README.md

 INSERT INTO orders VALUES (1, 99.9, '2026-05-29');
 ```

 This mode solves the classic DuckDB concurrency problem: **multiple PG backends can concurrently read and write the same DuckDB database** through a single Quack server process.
-All PG clients share one `.duckdb` file without lock conflicts.[file:1]
+All PG clients share one `.duckdb` file without lock conflicts.

 You can additionally disable TLS in Quack proxy mode when the deployment environment requires it: